di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 ### Prediction Files Format

-Files with the predictions must be a single json file including the fields "id" and "labels" for each meme.
+A prediction file, for example for the development set, must be one single json file for all memes.
+The entry for each meme must include the fields "id" and "labels".
+As an example, the input files described above would be also valid prediction files.
 In the case of task 2, each entry of the field labels must include the fields "start", "end", "technique".
 We provide format checkers to automatically check the format of the submissions (see below).

 If you want to check the performance of your model on the development and test (when available) sets, upload your predictions' file to the website of the shared task: https://propaganda.math.unipd.it/semeval2021task6/.